 An additional bonus of rolling off those low frequencies is that it will help cut other low-frequency vibrations, such as microphone handling noise and background rumble from passing trucks.

-If your microphone doesn’t include a low cut circuitry you can still roll of those base frequencies in your video editor or DAW.
+If your microphone doesn’t include low-cut circuitry, you can still roll off those bass frequencies in your video editor or DAW.

 In your audio editor apply a graphic equalizer and roll off everything up to about 80Hz.

 This technique works for slight wind noise, but I have had to go as high as 1kHz to substantially reduce heavy wind noise.
 Although this does affect the quality of the final audio somewhat unnatural.

 Cutting bass frequencies can help with wind noise but not all of that wind energy is in the low-frequency range.
 You may need to protect the microphone across a broader range of frequencies.

 To do that we can use artificial fur.
 The fur fibers should be about 1 to 4 inches long and are attached to an inner foam core.